KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 *	What is a polyfill?
 *	What are break and continue statements?
 *	What are js labels?
-*	Is it recommended to use eval?
 *	What is a debugger statement?
 *	How do you make synchronous HTTP request?
 *	How do you make asynchronous HTTP request?
 *	How do you convert date to another timezone in javascript?
 *	What are the ways to execute javascript after page load?
-*	What is the difference between proto and prototype?
 *	What is a freeze method?
 *	What is the purpose of freeze method?
 *	Why do I need to use freeze method?
-*	How do you detect a browser language preference?
 *	How to convert string to title case with javascript?
 *	How do you detect javascript disabled in the page?
 *	What are various operators supported by javascript?